NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

    file.

 3. Implement a mechanism to generate new configuration based on config-mapping file and old configuration.
-Fox example [4]_
+For example [4]_.

 Documentation Impact:
 =====================